On a day Seahawks appear to lose Jadeveon Clowney Seattle makes a few surprise cuts of its own

 Griffin was entering his third year with the Seahawks and was working as a backup strongside linebacker behind Bruce Irvin.

-But Seattle also can use Cody Barton at the SLB spot as he stared there four games last season in the absence of Mychal Kendricks.
+But Seattle also can use Cody Barton at the SLB spot as he started there four games last season in the absence of Mychal Kendricks.
 The Seahawks could also experiment with using first-round pick Jordyn Brooks there, though he has mostly been used at weakside linebacker so far in camp.
 Seattle also kept Ben Burr-Kirven — who plays the inside spots — as a backup linebacker.

-Seattle also may not use the strongside linebacker position as much this year as it last season as it has gone with Marquise Blair as the nickel back, and could be in a nickel defense much more often than in 2019, a scheme in which the strongside backer comes off the field.
+Seattle also may not use the strongside linebacker position as much this year as it did last season as it has gone with Marquise Blair as the nickel back, and could be in a nickel defense much more often than in 2019, a scheme in which the strongside backer comes off the field.

 The Seahawks, though, undoubtedly hope Griffin can return to the practice squad if he clears waivers.

-NFL teams are allotted 16 practice squad spots this season so Griffin and any other waived draft pick will be candidates to land on the PS assuming they clear waivers.
+NFL teams are allotted 16 practice-squad spots this season so Griffin and any other waived draft pick will be candidates to land on the PS assuming they clear waivers.
 Teams will learn Sunday if players have cleared waivers and can start signing players back to the PS then.

 Griffin worked as a backup linebacker as well as in a situational pass-rushing package last season.
 He has one start, that coming in the first game of his rookie season in 2018 at Denver when he started at weakside linebacker in place of an injured K.J.
 Wright, and has 16 tackles in two NFL seasons.